senzing-garage/knowledge-base/proposals/quickstart-grpc/use-senzings-truth-set-data.md

 # Use Senzing's Truth Set data

 In this demonstration,
-the Senzing Truth Set data will be added to the ephemeral Senzing database inside the running Docker container.
+the Senzing Truth Set data will be added to an ephemeral Senzing database inside the running Docker container.

 ## Prerequisites